 The new section 44ADA, which was inserted into the 44AD of the Income Tax Act, brings the professionals into the purview of the tax relief.
 The presumptive assumption rate is 50% for the freelancers.
 Hence, on Rs 100 turnover, the profit will be assumed to be Rs 50.

 |You may like to Read: How to efile Income Tax|

 The same taxation slabs apply to the freelancing individuals as well.
 Incomes up to Rs 2.5 lakhs are not taxed upon, income between the values 2.5 lakhs to 5 lakhs are taxed @ 10%, 5 to 10 lakhs @ 20%, and above 10 lakhs @30%.
-The freelance income tax calculator in India shows the values as per these tax rates only.
+The freelance calculate income tax shows the values as per these tax rates only.

 A freelancer can use the form ITR 4 while filing the tax returns.
 If your income is more than Rs 1 crore, your account books should audited, according to the ITR laws (Section 44AB).
 In this case, you must file the ITR before 31st of September.

 When your turnover is less than Rs 1 crore, no audit is required, and the last date for submission of ITR is July 31st.

 In case a freelancer opts for the Presumptive Method of taxation, under the Section 44AD, and the section 44AE of the Income Tax Act, the ITR Form 4S should be used.

 10 Jun 2022Every year on the 1st of February, the Government of India...

 08 Jun 2022Tax planning is vital for salaried individuals to streamline...